 The support of your pastor, parish priest, director of religious education, or other parish leaders can help make your study a success.
 Before speaking to your pastor, it may help if you are able to explain what the study is about, how it works, and what help you will need.

 You’ll be prepared to do all of those things if you read through this guide and familiarize yourself with the study you would like to offer.
-You can even preview a full session from any of The Great Adventure studies.
 Call one of our customer service representatives at 1-800-376-0520 if you have any questions.

 Consider sharing this short video with inspiring stories from people who have used the studies about the life-changing impact of The Great Adventure Bible Study System.
 This video is posted on the Ascension website, so you can easily feature a link to it in any of your promotional materials.